Petar Vitanov (politician): Activity as an MEP

+During the discussion of the "Green Deal" by the European Parliament, Vitanov submitted amendments meant to insure that European airlines remained competitive, gas prices remained affordable and heating accessible.
+He further supported a lowering of the tax on Electric Vehicles.

+Petar Vitanov voted against a resolution which would have made Russia "a sponsor of terrorism", arguing that it eliminated the possibility of negotiations.

+Despite being expelled from the Bulgarian Socialist Party, Vitanov remained a member of the Socialists & Democrats Group in the EU parliament and also remained the head of the Bulgarian socialist delegation within the EU Parliament.

-In parliament, Vitanov serves on the Committee on the Environment, Public Health and Food Safety and the Committee on Transport and Tourism.
+In parliament, Vitanov served on the Committee on the Environment, Public Health and Food Safety and the Committee on Transport and Tourism.

-In addition to his committee assignments, he is part of parliament's delegations to the EU-Armenia Parliamentary Partnership Committee, the EU-Azerbaijan Parliamentary Cooperation Committee and the EU-Georgia Parliamentary Association Committee, and to the Euronest Parliamentary Assembly.
+In addition to his committee assignments, he was part of parliament's delegations to the EU-Armenia Parliamentary Partnership Committee, the EU-Azerbaijan Parliamentary Cooperation Committee and the EU-Georgia Parliamentary Association Committee, and to the Euronest Parliamentary Assembly.
 He is also a member of the European Parliament Intergroup on LGBT Rights.

+In April, 2024, he confirmed he would not seek re-election as an MEP in the 2024 European Parliament election.